-Lindisfarne Wooden Stakes Mounted Wall Art Print
+Lindisfarne Wooden Stakes Foam Backed Print

-Lindisfarne Wooden Stakes Mounted Wall Art Print.
+Lindisfarne Wooden Stakes Foam Backed Print.

 This high-quality photographic print available in three paper options:

-- Hahnemühle Fine Art PhotoRag 308gsm - a smooth, matt paper which boasts a lightly defined surface, lending each printed image a three-dimensional appearance and impressive pictorial depth.
+- Fine Art Matt - with its distinctive smooth and chalky feel, this popular 308gsm Hahnemühle paper boasts a lightly defined surface that’s ultra-matte with rich colours, lending each printed image a three-dimensional appearance and impressive pictorial depth.

 *If you choose optional lamination to protect your image this will be either a satin or gloss finish to match your chosen paper.
+Lamination is not recommended for the Fine Art paper option as it will mask the papers authentic texture.

 The use of acid-free papers and archival inks ensures that your print will last a lifetime without fading or loss of color.